ronaldaug/import-collection/README.md

 > Most of the code are taken from Cockpit core code [here `import.php`](https://github.com/agentejo/cockpit/blob/b0a2350b099d686b81e9c1b48fffef8845b85939/modules/Collections/Controller/Import.php#L28).

 ### This is NOT an official addon of Cockpit CMS.
+### And not able to import "relational" field type.

 --------